-Where did coins first appear?
-Coins appear in archaeological record around 650 BC and the ancient civilizations in Anatolia, Greece, India and China are likely candidates of coin collecting.
-Prior to the appearance of coins, precious metals were commonly used for trading and had to be weighed at each transaction, as well as have the purity of the metal verified.
+Coins begin to appear in the archaeological record around 650 BC, and the ancient civilizations in Anatolia, Greece, India, and China are likely candidates of early coin production.
+Before the appearance of coins, precious metals were commonly used for trading and had to be weighed at each transaction and have the purity of the metal verified.

 A former member of the now-retired MCM Forum said they still collect for the artistry and history that coins represent, which were the original reasons behind coin collecting in the 14th century.
-This particular member said, "I have coins in my collection from Ancient Greece all the way to present time.
-I find the history about various coins to be fascinating."
+This particular member said, "I have coins in my collection from Ancient Greece to the present time.
+I find the history of various coins to be fascinating."

 ||Kelsey graduated from the University of South Florida in Tampa with a B.A. in mass communications.
 She is new to the world of numismatics, but as the Marketing Specialist for MCM is dedicated to learning all there is to know.|